Jandini/JandaBox/README.md

 * `--async` Create asynchronous code.
 Default value is `false`.

-* `--git` Add versioning with GitVersion.
+* `--git` Add semantic versioning with GitVersion.
 The code created with `--git` parameter can be only build from initialized git repository.

   ```sh
   dotnet new consolebox -n MyApp --git